KDSCRIPT/BlockPatrol/SETUP_GUIDE.md

-# PDF Processing Pipeline with IPFS, GCP, and Streamlit
+# PDF Processing Pipeline with GCP and Streamlit

 This guide provides detailed instructions on how to set up and run the PDF Processing Pipeline application, which allows uploading PDF files, storing them on IPFS, extracting data, and analyzing them using Google Cloud services and Gemini AI.